rkansal47/website/content/authors/admin/_index.md

 title: Raghav Kansal
 email: ""
 ---
-I am a PhD candidate at the University of California, San Diego and am part of the CMS experiment at the Large Hadron Collider at CERN.
+I'm Raghav, a PhD candidate at the University of California, San Diego and also part of the CMS experiment at the Large Hadron Collider at CERN.

 I work on creating/applying machine learning models for/to particle physics.
-I am particularly interested in generative models for simulating particle collisions, as well as improving data collection, reconstruction, and analysis using ML.
+I am particularly interested in generative models for simulating particle collisions, as well as generally using ML for improving data collection, reconstruction, and analysis.

 {{< icon name="download" pack="fas" >}} My CV is available {{< staticref "media/demo_resume.pdf" "newtab" >}}here{{< /staticref >}}.